Svedrin/misc/README.md

 *   Supports Debian Jessie and Ubuntu Xenial.

-*   Defaults to building Debian guests when run on Debian and Ubuntu guest when run on Ubuntu.
+*   Defaults to building Debian guests when run on Debian and Ubuntu guests when run on Ubuntu (overridable using --os).

 *   Builds strictly use debootstrap.
 No golden images or iso installations needed.